April 1, 2010

 WASHINGTON (March 31, 2010)â€”Vacation-home sales recovered in 2009 while investment sales fell sharply, according to the National Association of RealtorsÂ®.

 NARâ€™s 2010 Investment and Vacation Home Buyers Survey, covering existing- and new-home transactions in 2009, shows vacation-home sales rose 7.9% to 553,000 last year from 513,000 in 2008, while investment-home sales fell 15.9% to 940,000 in 2009 from 1.12 million in 2008.
 Primary residence sales rose 7.1% to 4.04 million in 2009 from 3.77 million in 2008.

-NAR Chief Economist Lawrence Yun said, â€œThe typical vacation-home buyer is making a lifestyle choice, with nine out of 10 saying they intend to use the property for vacations or as a family retreat,â€ he said. â€œInvestment buyers primarily seek rental income, with six in 10 planning to rent to others, although one in five wants a family member, friend or relative to use the home.â€
+â€œThe typical vacation-home buyer is making a lifestyle choice, with nine out of 10 saying they intend to use the property for vacations or as a family retreat,â€ said NAR Chief Economist Lawrence Yun. â€œInvestment buyers primarily seek rental income, with six in 10 planning to rent to others, although one in five wants a family member, friend or relative to use the home.â€

 Only one in four vacation-home buyers plan to rent their properties to others, while one in five investment buyers plan to use their homes for vacations or as a family retreat.
-However, 26 percent of vacation-home buyers and 8 percent of investment buyers intend to use the property as a primary residence in the future.
+However, 26% of vacation-home buyers and 8% of investment buyers intend to use the property as a primary residence in the future.

-Half of vacation homes purchased last year were in the South, 21 percent in the West, 17 percent in the Midwest and 12 percent in the Northeast.
+Half of vacation homes purchased last year were in the South, 21% in the West, 17% in the Midwest and 12% in the Northeast.
 Seven out of 10 were detached single-family homes.